National Report Upcoding Fraud Day – Aug. 21, 2026

 National Report Upcoding Fraud Day FAQs

-What is the largest area of healthcare fraud?
+What is the role of a whistleblower in reporting fraud?

 How to Observe National Report Upcoding Fraud Day